rancher-sandbox/docs.rancherdesktop.io/docs/how-to-guides/odo-rancher-desktop.md

 ## Prerequisites

-We will use the [express-sample node.js application](https://github.com/rancher-sandbox/docs.rancherdesktop.io/tree/main/assets/express-sample) in the [Rancher Desktop documentation](https://github.com/rancher-sandbox/docs.rancherdesktop.io) repository as a way to demonstrate the use of `odo` and Rancher Desktop.
+For this guide you will use the [express-sample node.js application](https://github.com/rancher-sandbox/docs.rancherdesktop.io/tree/main/assets/express-sample) in the [Rancher Desktop documentation](https://github.com/rancher-sandbox/docs.rancherdesktop.io) repository as a way to demonstrate the use of `odo` and Rancher Desktop.
 Either runtime (`dockerd (moby)` or `containerd`) can be used to work with the CLI tool to help orchestrate clusters.

-Additionally, in order to use `odo deploy`, users will need to be able to build and push an image to a registry.
+Please ensure that Kubernetes is enabled for your application.
+Additionally, in order to use `odo deploy`, you will need to be able to build and push an image to a registry.
 Login to the container registry that the application will be pushed to:

 <Tabs>
 <TabItem value="Docker">